Mentoring Programme for Second Year Students

 That you are committed to achieving what you set out to do, for example, helping to increase your self-confidence, insights into roles and sectors etc

-On completion of the programme, mentees will receive a Certificate of Participation
+On completion of the programme and, mentees will receive a Certificate of Completion

-Yes, it can be counted towards your Silver Engage Award.
+Yes, it can contribute to the Silver Engage Award.

-The Careers & Professional Skills Sessions can count towards the formal learning.
+The Careers & Workplace Skills Sessions can count towards the number of sessions you have to attend for the Silver Engage Award.

 What is the Application Procedure and closing date